Culture of France: Buddhism

 Buddhism is widely reported to be the fifth largest religion in France, after Christianity, atheism, Islam, and Judaism.
 France has over two hundred Buddhist meditation centers, including about twenty sizable retreat centers in rural areas.
 The Buddhist population mainly consists of Chinese and Vietnamese immigrants, with a substantial minority of native French converts and "sympathizers".
 The rising popularity of Buddhism in France has been the subject of considerable discussion in the French media and academy in recent years.
-The Plum Village Tradition school of Buddhism was developed in France with the Plum Village Monastery located in the in the Dordogne.
+The Plum Village Tradition school of Buddhism was developed in France with the Plum Village Monastery located in the Dordogne.

 Cults and new religious movements

 France created in 2006 the first French parliamentary commission on cult activities which led to a report registering a number of cults considered as dangerous.
 Supporters of such movements have criticized the report on the grounds of the respect of religious freedom.
 Proponents of the measure contend that only dangerous cults have been listed as such, and state secularism ensures religious freedom in France.